 q.
 Spirit travel, or traveling in the spirit.

-○ This is astral travel/projection.
-See: “Spirit Travel.”
+○ This is astral travel/projection, which is an occult ability.
+See the chapter: “Spirit Travel.”

 58. Spiritual battle and spiritual warfare.